Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Transformers for Long Sequence Time-series Forecasting

 When it comes to the application of transformers to time-series problems, progress has been significantly slower than in NLP.
-This is due to the fact that the attention mechanism presents two main limitations: loss of positional information, and computational and memory cost~\cite{li2019enhancing}.
-The former problem is solved in the application of the vanilla transformer to NLP problems via a positional encoding of the input, and residual connections, which we will be explained in Section~\ref{sec:trans:pos-encoding} and Section~\ref{sec:trans:encoder-decoder} respectively.
-However, the validity of this approach in the case of time series remains controversial, see, for instance~\cite{zeng2023transformers}, suggesting that further research is needed.
-We will come back to this problem when introducing our attention mechanism, \proposal, in Section~\ref{sec:local-attention}, which greatly reduces the impact of loss of positional information.
+This is due to the fact that the attention mechanism presents two main limitations: loss of positional information, and computational and memory cost~\citep{li2019enhancing}.
+The former problem is solved in the application of the vanilla transformer to NLP problems via a positional encoding of the input, and residual connections.
+However, the validity of this approach in the case of time series remains controversial, see, for instance~\citep{zeng2023transformers}, suggesting that further research is needed.
 On the other hand, improving the computational and memory cost of the attention mechanism has actually been addressed in the time-series literature.
 The evaluation of the original attention mechanism has time and memory complexity $\Theta(n^2)$, where $n$ is the width of this layer.
 As a consequence of the memory bottleneck, not every data scientist has access to the computing resources needed to train and evaluate a transformer model with the full attention mechanism on large sequences of data, preventing transformers from becoming a machine learning state of the art in time series forecasting in practice.
-The most remarkable solution to accelerate the attention mechanism for time series forecasting is that of~\cite{zhou2023informer}, where the authors propose a probabilistic attention mechanism that runs in time and memory $\Theta(n \log n)$.
-Other proposed solutions to this problem involve applying other sorts of mechanisms to the sequence of data instead of the attention mechanism, see for instance~\cite{zhou2022fedformer}.
+The most remarkable solution to accelerate the attention mechanism for time series forecasting is that of~\citep{zhou2023informer}, where the authors propose a probabilistic attention mechanism that runs in time and memory $\Theta(n \log n)$.
+Other proposed solutions to this problem involve applying other sorts of mechanisms to the sequence of data instead of the attention mechanism, see for instance~\citep{zhou2022fedformer}.

-In the rest of this section, we describe the elements of the vanilla transformer, which will serve as the base model for our experimentation, and the probabilistic attention mechanism of~\cite{zhou2023informer}.
-This section is organised as follows.
-In Section~\ref{sec:trans:full-attention} we briefly recapitulate the canonical attention mechanism introduced in~\cite{vaswani2017attention}.
-In Section~\ref{sec:trans:prob-attention} we summarise the concept of probabilistic attention and point out some of its weaknesses.
-In Section~\ref{sec:trans:pos-encoding} we describe the positional encoding used in our experiments.
-Finally, in Section~\ref{sec:trans:encoder-decoder} we summarise the encoder-architecture of the vanilla transformer.